gereon-t/trajectopy/README.md

     <a href="https://www.gug.uni-bonn.de/en/"><img src=.images/igg.png height="50"/></a>

 #### Trajectopy is a Python package with an intuitive graphical user interface for empirical trajectory evaluation.

+This repository contains the source code of the trajectopy front end PyQt6 GUI.
+The back end was moved to a separate repository and package: [trajectopy-core](https://github.com/gereon-t/trajectopy-core).

   <p align="center">